AEPi-Zeta/Zeta-Wash/README.md

     ]
 }
 ```

+Run `chmod 750 users.json` to protect it from web crawlers.

 Then try to sign in with one of the users in the list, it should pop us as an autocomplete option.